Pssst... the content here is pretty sweet, make sure you save this to Pinterest NOW so you don't lose track of it!

 This is a must, non-negotiable.

-There has to be atleast some tools, resources that you use for your business.
+There has to be at least some tools and resources that you use for your business.

 Don't forget you likely signed up for hosting and are probably using a WordPress Theme for your site.
 You can absolutely start with those!